lpenz/busyna/README.md

 # busyna

-BUild SYstems Never Alone - an alternative to crafting build system configuration by hand
+Tired of maintaining dependencies by hand on your build system? **busyna** starts with a simple shell-like script that, when run, traces the files used by each command.
+That information can then be used to create a correct and optimized build system script (Makefile/SConstruct/etc.) that you can then use at will.

-A quick summary for the impatient:
+In essence:
 ```
-busyna.rc: shell-like "script"
+busyna.rc: shell-like busyna script
    |
-   | run: trace commands, discover targets and dependencies
+   | run: execute and trace commands, discover dependencies and targets
    v
-busyna.db
+busyna.db: database with "run" information
    |
-   | deploy: create the build file for the target build system
+   | deploy: create the script for the target build system
    v
 Makefile/graphviz/SConstruct/etc.
 ```